Ione Band of Miwok Indians: History

-Miwok people lived in over a hundred villages along the Sacramento and San Joaquin Rivers, as well as north of the San Francisco Bay area east into the foothills of the Sierra Nevada.
+Miwok people lived in over a hundred villages along the Sacramento and San Joaquin Rivers, as well as north of the San Francisco Bay area east into the foothills of the Valley Floor.
 Ione Miwok oral history says the tribe comes from the Buena Vista Peaks, south of Ione, California, when the Sacramento Valley was covered by water.

 European contact came in the 19th century, when Spanish explorers descended upon Miwok lands.
 They enslaved thousands of Native Americans during the mission system period.
 Smallpox and other epidemics hit the Miwok between 1820 and 1840, which drastically reduced the Native American population.
 Before the Spanish first landed on California soil, there were about 22,000 Miwoks within the region; today there are about 750.

 John Sutter built his fort in 1839 and continued enslaving Indians.
 He raided around Ione.
 The 1848–50 California Gold Rush brought an onslaught of non-Native people into the region.
 This massive inflow of people seeking fortune lead to settlers invading their land in the Sierra foothills; many of their hunting and gathering areas were then occupied.
 This led to extremely violent and even deadly clashes between the immigrants and the Indians.